kulma/algo-lecture4/activity3/README.md

 ```

 - Discuss in groups how the code works?

 - Why do we need to use double pointers?
+> pointer points to a location in memory.
+The first pointer has the address of the variable.
+The second pointer stores the address of the first pointer.

 ## Task 3: Individual (At home)